Myoko Tourism is the official English site for Myoko City.

 Around 20,000 years ago the top of the mountain was blown off in a major eruption leaving a 3km wide caldera hollow at the top of the mountain.
 About 6,000 years ago the central crater developed which now gives Mt Myoko its distinctive shape.
 All the major ski runs in Myoko are found on the slopes of Mt Myoko.
 The onsen hotsprings also all find their sources within Mt Myoko.

 There are 3 starting points to choose from, Tsubame Onsen, Kanko Resort and Sasagamine.
 If you choose to start from Sasagamine you will need to keep an eye for the sign for Mt Myoko (妙高山).
-If you miss it you will end up climb Mt Hiuchi instead.
+If you miss it you will end up climbing Mt Hiuchi instead.

 The usual starting point for most people will be Tsubame Onsen.
 We recommend allowing 4-6 hours to reach the summit depending on pace.
 Mt Myoko is a steep climb from start to finish so its recommended you keep a slow steady pace.
 If climbing during the summer months you should also have 4L of drink with you.